 Picture 3-1 Jim Scott suggests South Ruislip but is puzzled by the lack of any buildings or canopy on what would be the underground side of the fence.

 Picture 3-2 Jim Scott thinks this could be Wyrley and Cheslyn Hay on the LNWR South Staffordshire Railway between Cannock and Bloxwich.
-It fits the suspected area, but admittedly, there is very little to go on.
+It fits the suspected area, but there is very little to go on so confirmation from someone who knows the area would be welcome.

 Picture 3-4 This might be in the same area as picture 3-3.